underscoreio/underscoreio/src/html/_posts/2016-10-11-twenty-two.md

 - `unapply` - from [Product2] (via `Tuple2`); and
 - `tupled` - from [Function2].

-These methods crop up frequently when using libraries such as Slick.
+These two methods crop up frequently when using libraries such as Slick.

-These two are of particular interest here because they can be seen as taking or producing tuples.
+They are used to take or produce tuples.
 And that's where we are going to run into problems.

 As a quick reminder, here's how the methods can be used: